 Our favorite brand of witch hazel pads

 Our pick for postpartum witch hazel pads?
 We love the sheets from FridaMom.
 They’re long enough to cover the most oversized postpartum pad and easy to apply.
-Plus, the easy pop-up dispenser will save you the frustration of trying to pick apart individual circular pads.
+The easy pop-up dispenser will save you the frustration of picking apart individual circular pads.

 Plus, unlike other witch hazel pads on the market, they contain no harsh chemicals, dyes, or fragrances.